curationexperts/camper/README.md

 Scripts to build a Vagrant based VM for running Hydra Camp tutorials.

-The current versions included by this build script are:
+The current versions provisioned by this build script are:

 * Ubuntu server 14.04.02 LTS
 * rvm 1.27.0
 * ruby 2.3.1
 * rubygems 2.5.6
-* Rails 4.2.6
+* Rails 4.2.6 & 5.0.0.1
 * java version 1.8.0_91 (openJDK)
 * Redis server 2.8.4
 * ImageMagick 7.0.3
 * FITS 0.10.2
 * ffmpeg - built from source at http://source.ffmpeg.org

-The build scripts also install the gems necessary to run the following tutorials in the default gemset for ruby-2.1.2:
+The build scripts also install the gems necessary to run the following tutorials in the default gemset:

 * Dive into Hydra
     * Includes `gem "hydra", "10.0.1"` and dependencies